 Hyundai Ioniq 6: New Tesla Model 3 rival boasts 379-mile range

-Hyundai’s long-awaited follow-up to the Ioniq 5 goes on sale later this year
+Hyundai’s long-awaited follow-up to the Ioniq 5 goes on sale later this year, while the 577bhp RN22e concept we’ve driven hints at a hot version to come

-In June, Hyundai revealed the Ioniq 6, a sleek four-door saloon to sit alongside the impressive Ioniq 5 hatchback in its fully electric range.
-Now, the brand has confirmed range and performance figures for its rival to models like the Tesla Model 3, BMW i4 and Polestar 2.
+In June, Hyundai revealed the Ioniq 6, a sleek four-door saloon to sit alongside the impressive Ioniq 5 hatchback in its fully electric range and take on the hugely popular Tesla Model 3, BMW i4 and Polestar 2.

 When it goes on sale later this year, the Ioniq 6 will be offered with 53 and 77.4kWh battery options, and rear or all-wheel-drive.
 Helped by an aerodynamic body influenced by the ‘streamliner’ cars of the 1930s, this should be sufficient for up to 379 miles on a charge, says Hyundai.
 That’s five miles more than the official number for the Tesla Model 3 Long Range.